Unsheathing Bushido and Gender: The Female Samurai Warriors of Aizu

 What is Bushido?

 Bushido or “the way of the warrior” refers to a certain code of ethics or spirituality practiced among the samurai and is often considered one of the “Five Fountainheads of Japanese Philosophy.”
-While it alludes to stories of pre-modern samurai warriors, the term itself was coined in the Meiji Era (1868 - 1912) upon the elimination of the samurai class and the opening of Japan's borders at the conclusion of the Boshin War.
+While it alludes to stories of pre-modern samurai warriors, the term itself was coined in the Meiji Era (1868 - 1912 CE) upon the elimination of the samurai class and the opening of Japan's borders at the conclusion of the Boshin War.
 Bushido then developed as a discursive mechanism to define a “Japanese spirit” against the rapid influx of Western ideology and ideas of “chivalry” and “gentlemanship.”
 Within such discourse, bushido became inevitably associated with masculinity, resulting in the hyper-masculine image of samurai that endures to this day.

 Extending off those misconceptions of masculinity, the way of the warrior .became linked with a philosophy of death often expressed through the act of "seppuku" 切腹, the ritualistic suicide through disembowelment.
 In practice, however, bushidō primarily emphasized virtues like chugi (忠義) or “loyalty,” yuki (勇気) or “courage,” makoto (誠) or “sincerity,” and jin (仁) or “benevolence.”
 The deliberate choice to put one’s life on the line for a purpose served as a measure of the extent of a samurai’s loyalty, courage, and sincerity.
 It was these virtues of bushido - not a blind, fervent lust for death and battle - that became the driving force behind the way of the warrior.